Matsuoka Kofun Cluster

 The Matsuoka Kofun Cluster (松岡古墳群, Matsuoka Kofun-gun) is a group kofun burial mounds located in what is now part of the town of Eiheiji, Fukui in the Hokuriku region of Japan.
 The site was designated a National Historic Site of Japan in 1977 in the case of the Tegurigajoyama Kofun, the largest of the group.
-Protection was extended to the remainder of the group in July 2005.
+Protection was extended to three additional tumuli in the group in July 2005.

 Overview

-The kofun group is located on a hillside with an elevation of 160 meters, overlooking the Kuzuryū River and the Echizen Plain.
-The cluster consists of about 150 tumuli, which are a mixture of square tumuli, circular tumuli, and keyhole-shaped tumuli.
+The Matsuoka Kofun Cluster is located on a hillside with an elevation of 160 meters, overlooking the Kuzuryū River and the eastern edge of the Echizen Plain.
+Across the Kuzuryū River, on a hill, is the Rokuroseyama Kofun Cluster, which has a separate National Historic Site designation.
+The Matsuoka Kofun Cluster consists of about 150 tumuli, which are a mixture of square tumuli, circular tumuli, and keyhole-shaped tumuli.
 Among these tumuli, the four large keyhole-shape tumuli, (zenpō-kōen-fun (前方後円墳), which are shaped like a keyhole, having one square end and one circular end, when viewed from above), which are estimated to date from the mid 4th to the late 5th century AD are covered under the National Historic Site designation.
 The tombs do not appear in any historical records and the name of rank of the persons buried within are unknown, although per local legend, these were the graves of the "Kings of Koshi" (越の国), the pre-imperial dynasty state which controlled present-day Fukui, Ishikawa, Toyama and Niigata Prefectures.
 Emperor Keitai ((reigned 507 – 531 AD)) is said in some semi-legendary historical records to have originally been the King of Koshi, and therefore that the kofun in this area are the tombs for members of his clan.

-It is about a 20-minute walk from Shiizakai Station on the Echizen Railway Katsuyama Eiheiji Line to the Tegurigajoyama Kofun.
+The site is about a 20-minute walk from Shiizakai Station on the Echizen Railway Katsuyama Eiheiji Line to the Tegurigajoyama Kofun.